gaepdit/e-Sample-Entry-CSV/docs/index.md

 - ★ **For Compliance** *(required)* - Indicates whether the sample is taken for compliance.

     🗏 Acceptable values are "Yes" or "No".

-- ★ **Sample Collection Date** *(required)* - The date the sample was collected.
-Must be no later than the current date.

-- **Sample Collection Time** - The time the sample was collected at the sample site.
-Be exact.

-    Must be entered as a time.
-For example, you can type "1 pm" or "1:00 pm" or "13:00".

 - ★ **Sample Type** *(required)* - Indicate the purpose for taking the sample.